Christiana90/collaborating/README.md

 I am learning AWS cloud engineer at DCI
 I am happy to collaborate
 So this is my second branch
-i want ti pull a request from
+I want to pull a request from